-I’ve talked about the American Express Everyday Preferred before, as it is one of our wallet go-to cards.
-The Citi Prestige is not a card I use for every day purchases but instead is more of a special teams player.
-I will pull it out of the drawer when I make specific purchases for the benefits, that I will list later, it provides.
+I’ve talked about the American Express Everyday Preferred before, as it’s one of our wallet go-to cards.
+The Citi Prestige isn’t a card I use for everyday purchases but instead is more of a “special teams player,” wherein I will pull it out of the drawer when I make specific purchases for the benefits it provides.

-The Citi Prestige is one of the premium credit cards on the market.
-You need to have good credit to be approved for one.
+The Citi Prestige is one of the premium credit cards on the market and you need to have good credit to be approved for one.
 It also carries a hefty $450 annual fee.
 I’m willing to pay the fee for this card because of the benefits I get from it:

 Sign Up Bonus

-The Citi Prestige card is currently offering 40,000 Thank You points if you spend $4,000 in the first 3 months after opening your account.
-This amount was decreased in July 2016 from the 50,000 points originally offered when the card was introduced in 2014.
+The Citi Prestige card is currently offering no sign up bonus Previous offer was 40,000 Thank You points if you spend $4,000 in the first 3 months after opening your account (this amount was decreased in July 2016 from the 50,000 points originally offered when the card was introduced in 2014).
 Like most premium cards, the annual fee of $450 is not waived for the first year.

 - 3X points for Air Travel and Hotels

 - 1X points for all other purchases